About the course

 • Creativity in English

 Trainees are fully supported in school by university-trained subject mentors, and their progress is monitored closely by university tutors.
-Outcomes for trainees are excellent and employment rate for English trainees is 100%, most within local partnership schools.
+Outcomes for trainees are excellent and employment rates are excellent.

 You will be invited to one interview, conducted by an academic member of staff with subject-specific knowledge.